pytorch/ignite/docs/source/concepts.rst

 ..
 Note ::

-   User can also register custom events with :meth:`~ignite.engine.Engine.register_events`, attach handlers and fire custom events calling :meth:`~ignite.engine.Engine.fire_event` in any handler or `process_function`.
+   User can also register custom events with :meth:`~ignite.engine.engine.Engine.register_events`, attach handlers and fire custom events calling :meth:`~ignite.engine.engine.Engine.fire_event` in any handler or `process_function`.

    See the source code of :class:`~ignite.contrib.engines.create_supervised_tbptt_trainer` for an example of usage of custom events.